gmc-code/PC-Microbit-Extension-backup/docs/bots/Maqueen/Maqueen_motors.rst

 .. py:method:: backward(speed=1, duration=None)

-    | Drive the buggy forward.
+    | Drive the buggy backward.
     | ``speed`` values are integers from 0 to 5.
     | Default ``speed`` is 1.
     | ``duration`` values are integers above 0.